 So, what's a gardener to do?
 In my case I called a high-end bird store in New York City and was advised about yet another feeder which had the appearance of a bird-house (as you will surmise re an image taken of it after I ultimately had it in my garden for a week or so).

 In any event, the bird experts' theory was that Cam (and any of her cardinal comrades) would eat from a tray below the bird house feeder!

-However, before I had a chance to try the "house-style" feeder, news of the need to prep for Hurricane Sandy ruled the media, and instead of making attempts to provide for my visiting birds with yet another feeder, my friend Michael came over to help me prepare for Hurricane Sandy, and he and I devised a way (as discussed in a prior post here on Blogger) to secure the feeder which is pictured below.
+However, before I had a chance to try the "house-style" feeder, news of the need to prep for Hurricane Sandy ruled the media, and instead of making attempts to provide for my visiting birds with yet another feeder, my friend Michael came over to help me prepare for a hurricane, ultimately named Super Storm Sandy, and he and I devised a way (as discussed in a prior post here on Blogger) to secure the feeder which is pictured below.

 We secured my feeder by placing a "structure" over it, lest it blow away in the wind, and many birds responded well to our efforts, as you can see by the images posted below.